gray rectangle with angle

 9. Transportation of hazardous materials, driving and parking rule violations

-10. Violation of hazardous materials regulations, and
+10. Violation of hazardous materials regulations

-11. Motor vehicle accidents and hazardous materials incidents.
+11. Motor vehicle accidents and hazardous materials incidents

-In order to look for these risk factors, the FMCSA will analyze things like your crash involvement rates, cargo securement checks, on-road performance through roadside inspections, and vehicle inspection and maintenance records.
+To look for these risk factors, the FMCSA will analyze things like your crash involvement rates, cargo securement checks, on-road performance through roadside inspections, and vehicle inspection and maintenance records.
 They will also look for the following:

-• Compliance with Hours-of-Service regulations.
+• Compliance with hours-of-service regulations

-• Driver fitness and qualification status.
+• Driver fitness and qualification status

-• Proper handling and transportation of Hazardous Materials.
+• Proper handling and transportation of hazardous materials

-• Alcohol and drug testing results of drivers.
+• Driver alcohol and drug testing results

-• Safety Management Systems (SMS) assessment.
+• Safety Management Systems (SMS) assessment

-• Compliance with transportation laws and regulations.
+• Compliance with transportation laws and regulations

-• Driver and company past violations.
+• Driver and company past violations

-• Reviews of carrier records and documentation.
+• Reviews of carrier records and documentation

-• Carrier’s Safety Fitness Determination (SFD) rating.
+• Carrier’s Safety Fitness Determination (SFD) rating

 Finding Your MC Safety Rating

 Any carrier can access their motor carrier safety rating.
 The easiest way to do this is through the Safety and Fitness Electronic Records (SAFER) System.
 Simply enter your USDOT number to find your business, and scroll down the Company Snapshot results page to see your safety rating.
-If you do not have a safety rating, the field will say “None.”
+If you do not have a safety rating, the field will say “None”.

 How to Improve Your DOT MC Safety Rating